yupeng0921/iproute2_learning/nstat.md

   The number of ICMP Echo (request) messages sent.

-IcmpMsgInType0 and IcmpMsgOutType8 are not defined by any snmp related RFCs, but theyir meaning are quite straightforward, they count the packet number of specific icmp packet types.
+IcmpMsgInType0 and IcmpMsgOutType8 are not defined by any snmp related RFCs, but their meaning are quite straightforward, they count the packet number of specific icmp packet types.
 We could find the icmp types here: